carlsonclaire/rock-paper-scissors-exercise-CC/README.md

 # Rock Paper Scissors Exercise
+Example materials and support from Professor Rosetti were leveraged heavily in the creation of this game.
-# Source: Prof. Rosetti "My First Python App" ReadMe example
++ Source: Prof. Rosetti "My First Python App" ReadMe example
-# Source: https://github.com/ma-shamshiri/Pacman-Game#readme found from a listing of "GitHub" ReadME template examples
++ Source: https://github.com/ma-shamshiri/Pacman-Game#readme found from a listing of "GitHub" ReadME template examples

 This is a simple game that you can install to play rock, paper, scissors against a computer opponent.